szappone/FantasyStocks/README.md

 cd backend
 make
 ```
-This should open your browser to localhost:3000 and start the application.
-It also uses **hot-reload**.
-This means that when you save a file you are working on, the browser will referesh.
+This will start the Spring app on localhost:8080

 To test the backend:
 ```bash
 cd backend
 make test
 ```
-This will run react tests
+This will run JUnit tests in ```backend/src/test/java/```

 ## Frontend